 The Govt. of India had issued the Taxation Laws (Amendment) Act 2019 which provides Domestic Companies an option to pay corporate tax at reduced rates from April 1, 2019 subject to certain conditions.
-The company intends to opt for lower tax regime.
-No tax provision has been made for the year in view of brought forward losses.
-The company has recognised consequential impact by reversing deferred tax assets.
+The company has opted lower tax regime, accordingly provision for income tax has been made.
+Also there would be no liability for Minimum alternate Tax (MAT).
+The company had recognised consequential impact by reversing deferred tax assets.